 If you have young children or pregnant friends/family please limit close contact with them for the rest of the day.
 You can be in the same room but avoid sitting close to each other for long periods.

 What will happen after my appointment?

+After the appointment you can resume all usual activities.
 Eat as normal and keep well hydrated.